michael2012z/BitBible/markdown/KJV/files/Ps.md

 21. Thus my heart was grieved, and I was pricked in my reins.

-22. So foolish was I, and ignorant: I was as a beast before thee.ignorant: Heb.
-I knew notbefore: Heb. with
+22. So foolish was I, and ignorant: I was as a beast before thee.

 23. Nevertheless I am continually with thee: thou hast holden me by my right hand.